 Every time we do the compulsive behaviour it makes us feel a little bit better.
 We feel that we’ve managed to stop something bad from happening.
 However, that feeling doesn’t last for very long and soon we feel the need to repeat the compulsive behaviour.

 If we could just stop doing the behaviour we would find out that nothing bad is going to happen.
 We would feel much safer and we wouldn’t feel the need to repeat the behaviours.

 It’s really difficult to stop those behaviours because we worry so much about what will happen if we do.
-If you find that you can’t bring yourself to stop your compulsive behaviour feel free to contact me and arrange an appointment and we can talk it through together.
+If you find that you can’t bring yourself to stop your compulsive behaviour feel free to contact us and arrange an appointment so we can talk it through together.

 I’ve included some links to websites that I have found useful below: